Ohtuprojekti-Fintraffic/lentovaraukset/README.md

 ### Database

-Start the development database with the following command:
+Start the development database with the following command (sudo required):

-`npm run start:database`
+`docker compose -f docker-compose.dev.yml up`

 Add the following line to the backend's .env file: